ibm-cloud-docs/hs-crypto/initialize-hsm-management-utilities.md

 {: note}

 Repeat this step if you want to add multiple administrators.
 The number of administrators added must be equal to or greater than the larger of the [signature threshold](/docs/hs-crypto?topic=hs-crypto-understand-concepts#signature-thresholds-concept) value as well as the revocation signature threshold value that you intend to set in Step 4.
 The signature threshold controls how many signatures are needed to run most administrative commands.
 The revocation signature threshold controls how many signatures are needed to remove an administrator.

+Do not remove the administrator signature keys from your smart cards.
+Otherwise, you are not able to perform TKE actions that need to be signed, such as zeroizing crypto units and rotating master keys.
+{: important}

 ### Step 4: Set the signature thresholds to exit imprint mode in the selected crypto units
 {: #step4-exit-imprint-mode-management-utilities}